-Whether you are a dermatologist, MD, scientist, researcher, chemist, or a marketer learning about the science of the field, a master’s degree in cosmetic science will put you on a trajectory for success in a booming industry.
+Whether you are a dermatologist, MD, scientist, researcher, chemist, or even a scientific-driven marketer learning about the science of the field, a master’s degree in cosmetic science will put you on a trajectory for success in a booming industry.

 Growth and career opportunities in this field are exciting.
 The cosmetic and personal care industry is expected to grow from a $500 billion dollar industry in 2020 to a trillion-dollar industry by 2030.

 This page includes information from O*NET Resource Center by the U.S. Department of Labor, Employment and Training Administration (USDOL/ETA).
 Used under the CC BY 4.0 license.

 Given the scope and success of this growing industry, cosmetic science careers that benefit from the program include:

 Students and faculty represent some of the leading cosmetics, personal care, and pharmaceutical companies in the world including: